adityadlele/linux101/_sources/lammps.md

 srun /home/al9001/.local/bin/lmp_adroit -in in.lammps
 ```
-The  create an input file in the same location.
+Then create an input file in the same location with the name in.lammps.
 The input file can be copied from below or dowloaded from Canvas.

 ```sh
 units           real